franek/pw2019-atelier-terminal/content/content.md

 `man history`

 ```
-!
-Start a history substitution, except when followed by a blank, newline, = or (.
 !n     Refer to command line n.
 !-n    Refer to the current command minus n.
 !!
 Refer to the previous command.
 This is a synonym for `!-1'.
 !string Refer to the most recent command preceding the current position in the history list starting with string.
 !?string[?]
 Refer to the most recent command preceding the current position in the history list containing string.
 The trailing ? may be omitted if string is followed immediately by a newline.
-^string1^string2^ Quick substitution.
-Repeat the last command, replacing string1 with string2.
-Equivalent to ``!!:s/string1/string2/'' (see Modifiers below).
 !#     The entire command line typed so far.

 ```